avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 ## Version Control

 In important software projects, it is crucial to keep track of all material changes made to the codebase over time.
-Maintaning such a record provides a safety net, as it enables mistakes can be easily corrected by reverting to a previous version of the codebase.
+Maintaning such a record provides a safety net, enabling mistakes to be easily corrected by reverting to a previous version of the codebase.

 The most basic approach involves duplicating a codebase on the local filesystem each time a snapshot of its current version is desired.
 Although this method is reasonably effective for small projects, it rapidly becomes unwieldy and error-prone as projects grow in size.